Go to Reviews.org AU Edition

 Private Internet Access VPN connectivity and user experience

-From the get-go, Private Internet Access does things a little differently by assigning a username and password, which emphasizes anonymity from the get-go.
+From the get-go, Private Internet Access does things a little differently by not only hiding your IP address but assigning a username and password, which emphasizes anonymity from the get-go.
 There’s a quick-tour option for PC users after installing the PIA VPN software, but this is an incredibly easy VPN to use so it’s not essential.

 It’s a great touch that PIA VPN offers latency values, color-coding them either green for good (anything below 150ms) or orange for less great.
 For context, my latency initially claimed to be at 137ms but was actually at 232ms when I tested my connection; on later days, the latency was listed more accurately in the 230+ range but never dropped to acceptable green levels.
 It’s a shame because PIA VPN is a speedy connector (about four seconds) and disconnector (two seconds), with a few seconds of breathing space to allow for your internet to catch up.
 Also, add a couple of extra seconds for connections to Australia or UK.